greyshaman/rfs_tester/README.md

             target: test.txt
 ```

-or the same in json:
+or the same using the JSON:

 ```json
 {